 Aspects of Little Bowden is the first book to be

-published detailing life in the village from Domesday Book to the present
+published detailing life in the village over the last 200 years.

 It is the biggest project ever undertaken by members and friends of Little